Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Differential transcendence via Galois theory

 The action of the Galois group $\Aut^\tau(R/\K)$ naturally extends from $R$ to $\L$.
 See \cite[\S1.3]{vdPutSingerDifference} for details.
 For further reference, we recall the following characterization of total Picard-Vessiot rings.

-\begin{proposition}[{\cite[Prop.~1.23]{vdPutSingerDifference}}] In the notation above, the total Picard-Vessiot ring $\L$ of $\tau(\vec{y})=A\vec{y}$ is uniquely determined, up to a morphism of rings commuting to $\tau$, by the following properties: \begin{enumerate} \item $\L$ has no nilpotent element and any non-zero divisor of $\L$ is invertible. \item $\L^\tau=C$. \item The system $\tau(\vec y)=A\vec y$ has a matrix solution in $\GL_\nu(\L)$. \item $\L$ is minimal (for the inclusion) with respect to the three previous properties. \end{enumerate} In particular, any $\tau$-ring satisfying the first three properties above contains a copy of the Picard-Vessiot ring~$R$ of $\tau(\vec y)=A\vec y$ over $\K$. \end{proposition}
+\begin{proposition}[{\cite[Prop.~1.23]{vdPutSingerDifference}}] In the notation above, the total Picard-Vessiot ring $\L$ of $\tau(\vec{y})=A\vec{y}$ is uniquely determined, up to an isomorphism of $\K$-algebras commuting with $\tau$, by the following properties: \begin{enumerate} \item $\L$ has no nilpotent elements and any non-zero divisor of $\L$ is invertible. \item $\L^\tau=C$. \item The system $\tau(\vec y)=A\vec y$ has a matrix solution in $\GL_\nu(\L)$. \item $\L$ is minimal with respect to the inclusion and the three previous properties. \end{enumerate} In particular, any $\tau$-ring satisfying the first three properties above contains a copy of the Picard-Vessiot ring~$R$ of $\tau(\vec y)=A\vec y$ over $\K$. \end{proposition}